MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-system-guard/system-guard-secure-launch-and-smm-protection.md

 ![Secure Launch Registry](images/secure-launch-registry.png)

 > [!IMPORTANT]
-> If the system guard is enabled as a registry key, then standard hardware security is not available for the Intel i5 7200U processor.
+> If System Guard is enabled with a registry key, standard hardware security is not available for the Intel i5 7200U processor.

 ## How to verify System Guard Secure Launch is configured and running